-The Case for the Advanced Activity-Based Costing: How Cost Accounting Technology Must Evolve to Meet the Future of Value-Based Care (panel)
+13 – The Case for Advanced Activity-Based Costing: How Cost Accounting Technology Must Evolve to Meet the Future of Value-Based Care (Panel) (Innovation, Financial; Course Level-Advanced)

 Enter the new activity-based costing: a breakthrough methodology that allows health systems to accurately measure and assess their true costs.
 Supported by advanced extrapolation technologies, this methodology can place you far ahead of competitors in the value-based care market.
 But be careful!
 Not all activity-based costing is created equal (despite marketing claims to the contrary).
 Come learn from our panel of speakers from forward-thinking organizations that have already started to implement the new activity-based costing.
 Discussions may touch on questions such as: